Rover-M/Estonian-traffic-accidents/README.md

 ## How to Replicate the Analysis

 1. Clone the repository
-2. Install dependencies from requirements.txt
+2. Open Estonian-traffic-accidents.ipynb in Jupyter
 3. Run all cells in order to reproduce the full analysis and modeling pipeline